Classic Annapurna Sanctuary Trek

 Is this holiday for you?

 This is a short and relatively straightforward trekking holiday in Nepal.
 We allow six days for our approach to the Annapurna South Basecamp from Pokhara, and this pace is governed by our need to acclimatise properly, rather than by the actual distance which we are prepared to walk each day.
-The distances covered each day are short, averaging about 5 or 6 miles, and as this is a very popular trekking route, the paths are mostly good.
+The distances covered each day are short and, as this is a very popular trekking route, the paths are mostly good.
 However, the trails are always either steeply up or down, and in the lush forest of the approach to the Annapurna Sanctuary the underfoot conditions can be slippery in places.
-The same conditions apply to our walk-out via Ghorepani.
 It should be noted that trekking at altitudes above 3000 metres makes greater demands on the body than walking at low elevations, and is of itself challenging even for fit hikers.
 Our itinerary is well staged to allow the best possible acclimatisation.
 You will need to ensure you are physically prepared for the trek and you should be comfortable with walking for 4 to 6 hours each day and for several days continuously.